Sup3Legacy/arlustre/README.md

 (WIP)

-Arduino interface for the Heptagon synchronous dataflow-oriented language written in Zig.
+Arduino interface for the Heptagon synchronous language written in Zig.
 It should provide a kinda-low-level interface to any heptagon program, through the custom Heptagon Zig backend.
 The whole low-level Arduino core-library is implemented using Zig.

 Non-exhaustive list of functionning features: